abbas-samadani/Approval_Comment/README.md

 1. Clone the repository using `git clone <https://github.com/abbas-samadani/Approval_Comment>`
 2. Install the required dependencies using Composer: `composer install`
+3. Create a new MySQL database and update the .env file with your database credentials.
-3. Migrate the database: `php artisan migrate`
+4. Migrate the database: `php artisan migrate`

 ## Usage